preciz/max/README.md

 # Max

-A matrix library in pure Elixir based on `:array`.
+A matrix library in pure Elixir based on Erlang `:array`.

 ```elixir
 iex> matrix = Max.new(5, 5, default: 2) # 5x5 matrix with default value 2